learn how to loom weave!

-This video will show assembled loom, dowel placement, how to string the loom, how to weave, how to add more yarn and how to finish a mug rug.
-The basic technique is the same for all projects.
+This video tutorial will show the steps for the bar placement, dowel placement, how to string the loom, how to weave, how to add more yarn and how to finish a mug rug.

 Statement for more information.